TabunKaze03/MahjongKaze/README.md

 ```sh
 bamboo9
 ```
-After you Pon, those three cards (two in your hand + one from other player) will be placed in your "Pon zone", treat them as the cards discarded as they cannot be moved or involved in future gameplay.
+After you Pon, those three cards (two in your hand + one from another player) will be placed in your "Pon zone", treat them as the cards discarded as they cannot be moved or involved in future gameplay.

 After you Pon, you need to discard another card from your HandDeck.